diazoangga/lanenet-lane-detection/README.md

-# lanenet-lane-detection
+# Lane Detection in CARLA Using BiSeNetV2
-A lane detection program implemented in CARLA Simulator
+A lane detection program implemented in CARLA Simulator.